Fall

 The Best Fall Getaways in New Jersey

 New Jersey gets a whole different feeling in the fall.
 The yellowish-orange colors peak during autumn, making any short trip a picturesque and memorable experience.
-Furthermore, now that the summer rush and crowds are over, the fall season is perfect for mini trips.
+Furthermore, the fall season is perfect for mini getaways now that the summer rush is over and the crowds are gone.
 You can explore all the major attractions, charming towns, and historical sites.
-In addition, New Jersey is abundant in parks with lovely scenery that also offer various activities.
+In addition, New Jersey has an abundance of parks with lovely scenery that also offer various activities.
 So, if you have an itch to travel this season, here are the best fall getaways in New Jersey.

-Once you decide on a long-distance trip through New Jersey, it’s crucial to get ready properly and make sure you have everything you need.
-Some of the essentials to have with you in the car should be snacks, food, and water, spare clothes, a first-aid kit, a spare tire, personal documentation, and so on.
+Once you decide on a long-distance trip within New Jersey, it’s crucial to get ready properly and make sure you have everything you need.
+Some essentials to have with you in the car should be snacks, food, water, spare clothes, a first-aid kit, a spare tire, personal documentation, etc.

-With the list of things you need for the trip complete, make sure you pick some of the must-see destinations for a relaxing seasonal getaway.
-We gathered the information and created a list of the best fall getaways in New Jersey to help you plan your trip!
+With the list of things you need for the trip packed and ready to go, pick some must-see destinations for a relaxing seasonal getaway.
+We have gathered the information and created a list of the best fall getaways in New Jersey to help you plan your trip!

 1. Vernon for a classic autumn experience